uvsmtid/common-salt-states/docs/structure_and_conventions.md

 into another repository (it should not be used directly) because configuration data is supposed to be specific for individual deployment.
-However, pillars are documented here as requirement for pillar data structure compartible with the states code which uses it.
+However, pillars are documented here as requirement for pillar data structure compartibility with the states code which uses it.

 In order to create new instance with project-specific configuration data, copy this directory in new repository and checked it in, for example: